Expanded Function Dental Auxiliary (EFDA) Certificate Program

 - Eligible candidate as defined above

-- Completed Tooth Morphology for the EFDA course
+- Completed Tooth Morphology for the EFDA course (EFDA 1010) with a grade of C or better.

 - Essay - consists of 200 words or less describing what characteristics you possess that will help you to become a successful EFDA.